 What does a person need to have in order to be a good product manager?
 There are some important characteristics and I’ll talk about them here.
 But the most important of all is, certainly, the one that illustrates this article, empathy.

-Empathy is the ability someone has to walk on someone else’s shoes in order to understand her aspirations, motivations, needs and problems.
-This characteristic is important to understand customers and users of the product, to know how they relate to the product, and what problem they expect to be solved or what needs they want to fulfill.
+Empathy is the ability someone has to walk in someone else’s shoes in order to understand her aspirations, motivations, needs, and problems.
+This characteristic is important to understand customers and users of the product, to know how they relate to the product, and what problem they expect to be solved, or what needs they want to fulfill.
 This will help the product manager to better understand his user in order to design the best product along with UX and engineering.

 However, empathy must not be used only with the customer or the user.
-The product manager must use it also when relating with other areas of the company, and must understand the impact the product has on their work as well.
+The product manager must use it also when relating with other areas of the company and must understand the impact the product has on their work as well.
 Did legal problems increase because a feature of the product was launched or changed?
-What is the impact on the sales team, on support, operations, finances and marketing?
-Regarding the product team, engineers and UX analysts, how does the product interfere on the work of these professionals?
+What is the impact on the sales team, on support, operations, finances, and marketing?
+Regarding the product team, engineers, and UX analysts, how does the product interfere with the work of these professionals?

 As if all this was not enough, the product manager must also be able to communicate with confidence and believing in what he’s communicating; after all, the product manager is the spokesperson of the product.

 However, talking is not the only communication task of the product manager.
 Communication is a two-way street, in other words, the product manager must be very good at listening and understanding what others are saying, and understanding their aspirations and needs; and this has everything to do with the first characteristic, empathy.